L&D employees using an LMS integration

 Meetings

-Mentoring software is also capable of generating reports on the progress of the mentorship program.
+A mentoring tracking system is also capable of generating reports on the progress of the mentorship program.
 This can help organization leadership and stakeholders quickly access their information to see how successful the mentoring program has been.
 It can also reveal areas in the mentoring program that need improvement.

 Collecting feedback